noillt/css-ng/README.md

-# Counter-Strike: Source .nav Generator
+# Counter-Strike: Source empty .nav generator

 There is an issue where if you download a mappack and it only has `.bsp` map files and no `.nav` files - the server on first launch will try and generate the navigation meshes for all maps on the server.